bebatut/galaxy-training-material-stats/results/user-interface-and-features.md

 - **Workflows: Extracting Workflows from Histories**
   - Pro:
     - Thorough step by step directions.
 Does not assume you know stuff already. (*2018-11-15 00:00:00*)
+    - Very detailed and most steps are well explained. (*2019-11-29 00:00:00*)
   - Con:
     - Naming the output files was a little confusing, especially when I was left on my own to continue to name all the rest of them.
 Why doesn't the new name show up in the workflow boxes after you name them? (*2018-11-15 00:00:00*)
     - Galaxy does not run the last step of the workflow (concatenate forward and reverse overlaps) - does not even appear in the history at all  (*2019-01-16 00:00:00*)
+    - I do not understand why under "Test the workflow", point 5 it says "Repeat until all input datasets are set.".
+The only input dataset is that of the genes of chromosome 22 as far as I understood.
+Second, the list of genes on chr22 have in the first place been extracted from UCSC.
+But this step is not included in the workflow, right?
+So, the workflow only starts with a dataset that needs to be copied to a new history if the workflow is to be applied to another dataset (i.e. genes of chr10)?
+Third, when running the workflow there is that option with multiple datasets.
+It would have been nice to mention and explain that. (*2019-11-29 00:00:00*)

 - **Workflows: Using Workflow Parameters**